Work Accident Solicitor: Claim Your Legal Costs In Addition To Personal Injury Compensation

 How can you fund your work accident solicitor’s costs to make your claim?

 Do not be concerned – you will be pleased to know that there are a number of ways to fund your work accident solicitor costs in pursuing your compensation claim.

 See our no win no fee / conditional fee agreement article – for an explanation of how a no win no fee (technically known as a conditional fee agreement) operates as well as alternative funding agreements, such as legal protection cover.

 Can you claim your solicitor’s costs from your employer as part of your claim?

-“Yes” – in England and Wales your are entitled not only to receive compensation for your workplace injuries if your employer is found at fault, but in addition you are entitled to claim the majority of your work accident solicitor costs of making your claim, which should include not only your lawyer’s fees, but also the disbursement expenses your solicitor has incurred on your behalf.
+“Yes” – in England and Wales in addition to your compensation for work injury, you are entitled to claim the majority of your solicitor’s costs of making your claim.
+This sum will include not only your lawyer’s fees, but also the disbursement expenses your solicitor has incurred on your behalf.

-Be aware – at the time of writing this article, you can claim the majority of your legal costs from your employer (subject to a small deduction for unrecovered legal costs), so long as the personal injury part of your claim (known as general damages) is worth over £1,000 (your lawyer will advise you whether this is the case at the time of commencement of your claim).
+Be aware – at the time of writing this article, you can claim the majority of your legal costs from your employer (subject to a small deduction for unrecovered legal costs), so long as the personal injury part of your claim (known as general damages) is worth over the small claims limit (currently set at £1,500).

-If you win your claim – your employer pays their own lawyer’s fees of defending your claim and if you lose your claim your work accident solicitor should have put in place some form of insurance to protect you from paying your employer’s legal fees.
+If you win your claim – your employer pays their own lawyer’s fees of defending your claim.

-What are the risks to you of paying a work accident solicitor costs in pursuing a personal injury claim?
+What risks do you have of paying your own solicitor’s costs in pursuing your claim?